A01643189/Yolov8s-Agentpy/README.md

 # Tec 2024B

-Este repositorio contiene la información relacionada a visión computacional
+This repository contains information related to computer vision.

-## Necesario para correr los ejemplos
+## Requirements to Run the Examples

-- Python 3.11.4 (se recomienda usar pyenv para su instalacion)
+- Python 3.11.4 (it is recommended to use pyenv for installation)
 - [Git LFS](https://git-lfs.com/)

-## Demos de los Modelos
+## Model Demos

 - [SAM2](https://sam2.metademolab.com/demo)
 - [Florence2 + SAM2](https://huggingface.co/spaces/SkalskiP/florence-sam)